Ferrite Core Transformer: A Definitive Guide on the Basics

 • Then, proceed to core selection.
 You’ll need bobbins to fit the core of your choice, and they also help in mounting your product once you finish it.

-• Fourthly, using the formulae under the subheading ‘how to calculate ferrite core transformers,’ calculate the power losses, number of turns.
+• Fourthly, using the formulae under the subheading ‘how to calculate ferrite core transformers,’ calculate the power losses, and number of turns.
 Also, you can calculate other necessary parameters.

 • Next, you need to determine the sire size and primary winding current.